-The Self-Direct program for large energy users is designed to encourage individual customers to administer their own energy efficiency programs in lieu of participating in utility programs.
-See Self-Direct program section below for more information.
-The Smart Kids Energy Education Program delivers LEDs, faucet aerators, and showerheads to fifth-graders across the service territory and is paired with an in-classroom educational lesson plan on energy.
-See the Residential Sector section for more information as well as the Final Energy Efficiency Transition Implementation Plan (ETIP) 2016-2018 filing, http://documents.dps.ny.gov/public/Common/ViewDoc.aspx?DocRefid={CCCE01E5-A1A9-4B11-9317-77EECA95EDD1} suite of programs delivered through this ETIP cycle, in conjunction with the Rate Case and other Company initiatives, provides Con Edison customers with an energy system that is cleaner and more sustainable.
+8 The Smart Kids Energy Education Program delivers LEDs, faucet aerators, and showerheads to fifth-graders across the service territory and is paired with an in-classroom educational lesson plan on energy.
+See the Residential Sector section for more information as well as the Final Energy Efficiency Transition Implementation Plan (ETIP) 2016- 2018 filing, http://documents.dps.ny.gov/public/Common/ViewDoc.aspx?DocRefId={CCCE01E5-A1A9-4B11-9317-77EECA95EDD1} achieve state policy goals while also meeting internal Company goals.
+The Company is learning from peer utilities across the country and in turn expects its approach to provide useful lessons for other utilities working to achieve similar environmental, social, economic, and other benefits as those outlined in the REV Proceeding, the New York State Energy Plan, and the Clean Energy Standard white paper.
+The suite of programs delivered through this ETIP cycle, in conjunction with the Rate Case and other Company initiatives, provides Con Edison customers with an energy system that is cleaner and more sustainable.